-At Suffolks Primary school, we value each and every child’s education and aim to provide a broad and balanced curriculum.
-We strive to provide a diverse curriculum, which celebrates our community and our people, enabling our children to feel confident in the world around them.
+At Suffolks Primary School, we value each and every child’s education and aim to provide a broad and balanced curriculum that is relevant and engaging for all.
 We encourage adherence with the fundamental British values as well as promoting the spiritual, moral, social, cultural, mental and physical development of all of our children through the following aim:

 ‘Our aim is for all to understand the world around them and the talents within them so that they can become fulfilled individuals and active, compassionate citizens.’

-(Creative schools: Revolutionizing Education from the Ground Up)
+(Creative schools: Revolutionising Education from the Ground Up)

 As a school, we ensure that our curriculum protects the nine characteristics outlined within the Equality Act 2010 (age, disability, gender reassignment, marriage and civil partnership, pregnancy and maternity, race, religion or belief, sex, sexual orientation).
 We have 2 diversity leads, who look to ensure that our curriculum is representative of our community and celebrates its diversity.